jebeyer/jebeyer.github.io/about.md

 In my spare time, I enjoy seeking out new music and creating noise using synthesizers and electric guitars.
 If you're curious, you can hear some of my recordings at [bandcamp](https://whistlingkitty.bandcamp.com) or [soundcloud](https://soundcloud.com/whistlingkitty).

+If you're curious what I've been listenging to, you can see that at [listenbrainz](https://listenbrainz.org/user/whistlingkitty/stats/).

 ### Links

 <a href="https://github.com/jebeyer"><img src="./assets/GitHub-Mark-120px-plus.png" alt="GitHub" width="48"/></a>